 There are four areas that comprise our Episcopal identity:

 1. Worship – Children are expected to attend religious services and participate to the extent that their faith and background allow.
 Most days at St. Michael’s begin with a chapel service, and Mass is celebrated once a week.
-The rector of our school, also leads classes once a year in spiritual meditation in our lovely Labyrinth, modeled after the labyrinth at Chartres Cathedral in France.

 2. Religious education – Beginning in fourth grade, students attend a religion course once a week which examines scripture, comparative religion, and ethics.